josmaf/bx-tensorflow-demo/doc/tutorial.md

 1. Create a Docker image to train a neural network that classifies images of clothing
 2. Import the image and a dataset of training data (labeled clothing photos) into BatchX
-3. Run the image in BatchX
+3. Run your BatchX image
-4. Get results back
+4. Get results

 # Prerequisites